am23apn/usa_covid/README.md

 Actionable Learnings:
 Provides lessons on tailoring public health strategies to unique regional challenges, which can be applied to other urban or remote areas.
 This comparison offers a deeper understanding of how location-specific factors influence vaccination outcomes.

+## Folder Structure
+- `data/`: Contains the CSV file(s) required for analysis.
+- `script/`: Contains R scripts for analysis.

+## How to Run
+1. Clone the repository
+2. Open the `data_visualization.R` file in RStudio.
+3. Run the script.
+The data file is automatically loaded from the `data/` folder.